ikreymer/cdx-index-client/README.md

 The client uses a common subset of [pywb CDX Server API](https://github.com/ikreymer/pywb/wiki/CDX-Server-API) and the original [IA Wayback CDX Server API](https://github.com/internetarchive/wayback/tree/master/wayback-cdx-server) so should work with either service.

-To specify a custom api endpoint, simply use the `--cdx-server-url` flag. eg, to connect to a locally running server, you can run:
+To specify a custom api endpoint, simply use the `--cdx-server-url` flag.
+For example, to connect to a locally running server, you can run:

-`./cdx-index-client example.com/* --cdx-server-url http://localhost:8080/pywb-cdx`
+`./cdx-index-client.py example.com/* --cdx-server-url http://localhost:8080/pywb-cdx`